catskull/catskull.github.io/_posts/2016-10-14-iphone-pros-and-cons.md

 iPhone Pros:

- - Break free of google voice but still send texts from my computer (iMessage)
+ - Break free of Google Voice but still send texts from my computer (iMessage)
  - No more worrying about google killing google voice/hangouts/whatever
  - iMessage is actually really good
  - Consistency